isomerpages/mlaw-corp/news/press-releases/_posts/2020-08-25-media-advisory-public-health-and-society.md

 ---
-layout: post
-title: Release of Ministries’ Addenda to the President’s Address by MOH, MOE, MSF - “Supporting Each Other Through COVID-19 & Building A More Inclusive, Fair & Cohesive Society”
+title: 'Release of Ministries’ Addenda to the President’s Address by MOH, MOE, MSF - “Supporting Each Other Through COVID-19 & Building A More Inclusive, Fair & Cohesive Society”'
-date: 2020-08-25
+date: 2020-08-25T00:00:00.000Z
 permalink: /news/press-releases/media-advisory-public-health-and-society

 ---

 25 Aug 2020 Posted in [Press releases](/news/press-releases)